OpenTreeOfLife/otcetera/README.md

     export LDFLAGS="$LDFLAGS -L${SSL}/lib"
     pip install requests

-The last two lines make sure we use SSL from homebrew, and not the system SSL.
+The last `export` lines make sure we use SSL from homebrew, and not the system SSL.

 ### Linux
 On recent versions of Debian or Ubuntu Linux, you can run: